 The days are getting longer, and that means it’s time to break out the grill, the lawn chairs, and of course, the air conditioner.
 Fortunately, the sweltering summer temperatures haven’t hit yet, meaning there’s still time for an air conditioner tune up in MD or DC that will make sure your air conditioner is well equipped to handle the warmer weather ahead.
-At Michael Bonsby Heating and Air Conditioning, we receive questions every year from homeowners in the Maryland and Washington, DC area asking if there are any air conditioner maintenance steps they can take on their own.
+At Michael Bonsby HVAC & Plumbing, we receive questions every year from homeowners in the Maryland and Washington, DC area asking if there are any air conditioner maintenance steps they can take on their own.

 Are routine air conditioner tune ups worth it?